-I’ve been craving dessert for a while now, so when I saw this recipe for Raspberry Polenta Cake over at Love and Lemons, I knew that was the one I wanted.
-I don’t make dessert often, and when I do, I tend to make things that are not too sweet.
-Things that could easily double as a breakfast.
-This cornmeal based cake is just that.
-So, using the Raspberry Polenta Cake as an inspiration, I made my own version—a Lemon Blueberry Cornbread Skillet.
-Instead of following the Love and Lemons recipe, I used my basic cornbread recipe (the same one used in my Chili Cornbread Skillet) and increased the sugar and oil just a skosh to make it more like a coffee cake.
+I don’t make dessert often, and when I do, I tend to make things that are not too-too sweet.
+Things that could easily double as a breakfast, like this Lemon Blueberry Cornbread Skillet.
+Using my Homemade Cornbread recipe as a template, I added some lemon zest and frozen blueberries, then increased the sugar just a skosh to make it more like a coffee cake.
 And I must say, the result is absolutely delicious with coffee!!

 Lemon Blueberry Cornbread Skillet